 Eddie Van Halen is all grown up and still tours with Van Halen -- along with his bassist son, Wolfgang (his child with Valerie Bertenelli).

-Speaking of Sabbath, here's Osbourne (second from left) in his younger days, leading up Black Sabbath's original lineup in the 1970s.
+Here's Ozzy Osbourne (second from left) in his younger days, leading up Black Sabbath's original lineup in the 1970s.

-Roth started out with the original lineup of Van Halen back in the 1970s, when he was known for his outrageous sense of style and flair.
+David Lee Roth started out as the lead singer for the original lineup of Van Halen back in the 1970s, when he was known for his outrageous sense of style and flair.